Environmental issues in New York City: Greenpoint oil spill

 The Greenpoint neighborhood of Brooklyn was once home to many oil refineries for more than a century.
 In 1950, Mobil was alleged to have spilled 17 e6USgal of oil into Newtown Creek in what is one of the worst oil spills in United States history.
 Oil continues seeping into a city waterway decades after the leak was first noticed.

 The oil business has largely moved elsewhere, but countless small and large spills went unnoticed for decades and eventually formed a subterranean blob of more than 50 acre.
 Authorities have been aware of the problem since 1978.
 ExxonMobil accepted responsibility for much of the damage in 1990 and has since pumped some 9 e6USgal out of the ground.

 The slow pace of the cleanup, however, has increasingly angered Greenpoint residents and elected officials, who have launched a series of lawsuits against ExxonMobil in 2004.
 In June 2006 the New York State Department of Environmental Conservation announced it would sue ExxonMobil to hasten completion of the cleanup.

+Skyscrapers

+Recent studies have shown that the city may be sinking into the ocean due to the excessive amount of Skyscrapers in Lower Manhattan.
+Other studies have shown that the city is built on bedrock and it is sinking due to global warming and rising water levels.